ClassiCube/ClassiCube/readme.md

 #### Client commands
 * To see a list of all built in commands, type `/client commands`.
 * To see help for a given built in command, type `/client help <command name>`.

+#### *Note on future of the project*
+Due to time constraints and lack of interest, I am no longer working on version 2.0 for now.

+Version 0.8 (released along with this message) implements the entire CPE specification (excluding TextHotKey), and should be stable and fast enough for you to use.